Microbiology and Molecular Genetics AMP

 Minimum Degree Requirements

-A minimum of 30 credits are required for completion of the Accelerated Master's Degree in Microbiology Molecular Genetics.
-Of the 30 credits, at least 15 must be graded coursework (with at least 6 of those at the 6000-level or above) and 8 must be Master's thesis research credits.
+A minimum of 30 credits are required for completion of the Accelerated Master's Degree in Microbiology and Molecular Genetics.
+Of the 30 credits, at least 15 must be graded coursework (with at least 6 of those at the 6000-level or above) and at least 8 must be Master's thesis research credits.
 Students must also meet the Graduate College requirements for the Master's Degree including maintaining a minimum GPA of 3.00.

 Courses should be selected from the following lists.